kaustubh202/kaustubh202.github.io/_pages/mystory.md

 nav_order: 4
 ---

 Hi, I’m Kaustubh.
-This page is a simple version of how I got into machine learning and what shaped the way I work today.
-This is just my real story without much formalism.
+This page is a little more personal than my homepage.
+It’s about how I got into machine learning, the work I’ve done so far, the people who shaped me, and what all of this feels like from the inside.

 **Growing up**